top of page

 • Section A: Multiple choice questions (20 marks)

-• Section B: Five questions, each with a number of sub questions (80 marks)
+• Section B: Five questions, each with several sub questions (80 marks)

 bottom of page